anfleene/rub-some-ops-on-it/outline.markdown

 Debugging
+  Track the code path
-  When debugging a running system it helps to think about the path through the system
+  .note When debugging a running system it helps to think about the path through the system Reproduction
-  If you can find the path through the system/app then you can fix it.
+  .note If you can find the path through the system/app then you can fix it.
-  Good Monitoring/Logging can take over from there.
+  .note Systems thinking(need more)
+  Good Monitoring & Logging

-Risk Assessment
+Risk Management
-  How Risky is this change?
+  Assessment -  How Risky is this change?
-  How will your users be impacted by it?
+  .note How will your users be impacted by it?
-  What is the absolute worst thing that could happen?
+  .note What is the absolute worst thing that could happen?
-  What happens if 2 servers are serving different versions of this code?
+  .note What happens if 2 servers are serving different versions of this code?

-Risk Reduction
-  How Can you reduce this risk of this change?
+  Reduction - How Can you reduce this risk of this change?
-  Slow rollout with feature flags
+  .note Slow rollout with feature flags
-  Migrating data(column names)
+  .note Migrating data(column names)
   Small changes are safer

 Failure
-  How does this code handle failure?
-  Know your external dependencies.
-  Are they hard dependencies?
+  Understanding internal failure
+  .note what happens when this application fails Understanding external failure
+  .note know your dependencies
+  .note What happens if they go down?
-  What happens if they go down?/Responding slowly Design for failure
+  .note What happens if they are responding slowly Design for failure

-Shared Goal
+  .note Build in timeouts
+  .note Expect an api will fail
+  .note Write tests with a failing api
+  .note mission critical add fault tolerence(multiple email providers)

+Contious Improvment
-  Contious Improvment - Over time lots of small changes can turn a clunker into a well oiled machine.
+  .notes Over time lots of small changes can turn a clunker into a well oiled machine.
-  We all want the app to run smothly
+  .notes Everyone wants the app to run smothly